 System (TNM) system determines the stage

 - T: The primary tumor’s extent throughout the body.

 - N: How many lymph nodes show signs of mesothelioma.

 - M: How far the tumor has metastasized to other regions.

 Because the stage of the cancer a is key in dictating treatment decisions, patients should consider a getting second opinion.
-Another doctor might find that a patient is in an earlier stage than previously thought, making more aggressive treatments possible.

 Factors Influencing the Rate of Metastasis